-4. FY2022 Performance
+4. FY2024 Performance

-In the 2022 financial year, we have continued our endeavours to combat slavery and human trafficking by:
+In the 2024 financial year, we have continued our endeavours to combat slavery and human trafficking by:

-- updating SG Fleet's Supplier Code of Conduct, compliance with which is to be a term of new (and renewed) supplier contracts.
-Alternatively, suppliers must have an equivalent policy; - responding to any customer requests to complete surveys or questionnaires on issues including modern slavery and human trafficking; and - maintaining whistleblowing policies to facilitate the reporting of incidents with regard to corporate social responsibility, including modern slavery and human trafficking.
+- maintaining SG Fleet's Supplier Code of Conduct, compliance with which is expected to be a term of new (and renewed) supplier contracts.
+In any event, we expect suppliers to manage their own supply chain in a way that is materially aligned with the principles of our own approach to procurement and supplier management; - responding to any customer requests to complete surveys or questionnaires on issues including modern slavery and human trafficking;

+- maintaining whistleblowing policies to facilitate the reporting of incidents with regard to corporate social responsibility, including modern slavery and human trafficking; and - reviewing and maintaining our Procurement Policy and supplier management framework.